pgeraghty/sidekiq_send_mail/README.md

   stack and your application plus dependencies.
 This is an alternative approach that reduces overhead by serializing via [Mail::Message#to_yaml](https://github.com/mikel/mail/blob/master/lib/mail/message.rb#L1828).

+* One SidekiqSendMail process can serve many applications, you do not need one for each.

 * If you'd like to add fault tolerance and be able to see failures and retry emails, Sidekiq has these features and provides a neat [web interface](https://github.com/mperham/sidekiq/wiki/Monitoring).